-- A letter, clearly marked "APPEAL," explaining why the claim should be paid or a completed Managed Care Program Provider Appeal (F-12022 (03/09)) form. - A copy of the claim, clearly marked "APPEAL." - A copy of the provider's letter to the HMO or SSI HMO. - A copy of the HMO's or SSI HMO's response to the provider. - Any documentation that supports the case.
+- A letter, clearly marked "APPEAL," explaining why the claim should be paid or a completed Managed Care Program Provider Appeal (F-12022 (03/09)) form. - A copy of the claim, clearly marked "APPEAL." - A copy of the provider's letter to the HMO or SSI HMO. - A copy of the HMO's or SSI HMO's response to the provider. - A copy of the member's medical record that supports the claim if the denial is based on a medical decision (emergency, medical necessity, prior authorization, etc.), or any documentation that supports the case. - A copy of the RA (Remittance Advice) showing the date, denial, and denial reason.